nikitavoloboev/data/web/browsers/stylus.md

 # [Stylus](https://userstyles.org)
-I prefer to use darker interfaces on most websites I use so I change the looks of many websites with Stylus.
+I prefer to use darker interfaces on websites during evenings.
+So I change the looks of many websites with Stylus.

-I plan to rewrite [Safari Stylish](http://sobolev.us/stylish/) so it works on Safari 12.0
+I plan to rewrite [Safari Stylish](http://sobolev.us/stylish/) so it works on Safari 12.0 if no one else does it.

-And I use [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) on Chrome instead of Stylish as the latter [collects websites you visit](https://robertheaton.com/2018/07/02/stylish-browser-extension-steals-your-internet-history/).
+I don't use Chrome/Firefox much but I use [Stylus](https://github.com/openstyles/stylus#readme) there instead of Stylish as the latter [collects websites you visit](https://robertheaton.com/2018/07/02/stylish-browser-extension-steals-your-internet-history/).

-Below are themes I love using with it.
+Below are themes I like using with it.

 ## [GitHub Dark](https://userstyles.org/styles/37035/github-dark)
 ![](https://i.imgur.com/ValUboK.png)